 Financial Aid and Study Abroad

 If you do plan to apply for financial aid for study abroad, be sure to complete a Free Application for Federal Student Aid (FAFSA) as early as possible.
-You can obtain FAFSA packets at the Baruch Office of Financial Aid Services and.
-If you have never applied for financial aid before, it is best to see an Advisor in the Baruch Financial Aid Office.
+You can obtain FAFSA packets at the Baruch Office of Financial Aid Services and The Financial Aid Information Page.
+For more general information about Financial Aid and Study Abroad please consult NAFSA: Basic Facts Regarding Financial Aid for Study Abroad.